-Prior to the completion of 30 credits, students whose cumulative GPA falls below 2.0 will be placed on academic probation and notified in writing and must meet with their faculty advisor to develop a personal plan for improvement.
-A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with his or her faculty advisor.
+Prior to the completion of 30 credits, students whose cumulative GPA falls below 2.0 will be placed on academic probation and notified in writing and required to meet with their faculty advisor to develop a personal improvement plan.
+A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with their faculty advisor.
 These measures are designed to encourage students to reflect critically on their academic performance from semester to semester and continue to improve and excel.

 To help facilitate student success and to connect students to available resources, the ABSN Program Office, in consultation with course faculty, sends out midterm advisory letters to ABSN students.
-Any student who is on a Learning Improvement Plan and/or has a midterm course average below 70% will receive a letter indicating unsatisfactory performance.
-A student whose midterm course average is between 70.0% and 76% will receive a letter indicating marginal performance.
+Per program policy at the midpoint of the semester any student identified by course faculty as performing either marginally or unsatisfactorily will receive a formal notification letter from the Assistant Dean of the Prelicensure Nursing Program and the Elected Program Committee Chair.